TAMS-Group/bio_ik/README.md

 ## Running the Self-Tests

-We have tested bio-ik on many different robot arms, both using the tranditional single end-effector API and the advanced multi end-effector API based on the KinematicsQueryOptions.
+We have tested bio_ik on many different robot arms, both using the tranditional single end-effector API and the advanced multi end-effector API based on the KinematicsQueryOptions.